gsa-tts-archived/forms/packages/design/README.md

 # @atj/design

-This package encapsulates all the design components used in 10x Digital Access to Justice frontend applications.
+This package encapsulates all the design components used in Forms Platform frontend applications.

 This includes: